If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 Real sentence examples

-These are the kinds of sentences worth practicing first.
+These are the types of sentences worth practicing first.

 Basic statement